Alimony: Czech Republic

 Laws of the Czech Republic provide for spousal maintenance both during marriage and after divorce.
 As main principle, both spouses have the right for generally equal standard of living during the marriage.

 The same "generally equal standard of living" applies also to post-divorce period in special cases, when the payee wasn't mostly responsible for the failure of marriage or did not agree with the divorce and the payee suffered serious harm due to the divorce and hadn't committed an act of domestic violence against the payer.
 In such case the payee may request alimony in amount providing "generally equal standard of living" for a period adequate to circumstances, but no longer than three years.

 If those special conditions are not met, both of the divorced have mutual spousal maintenance obligation in case that one of them is not able to provide for themselves due to circumstances originating in marriage, if payment of alimony is reasonable under general circumstances that each of the divorced found themselves in.

 England

 English courts award spousal maintenance, either in a lump sum or in installments, when one party cannot support themselves without payments from the other party.

-Under traditional English common law, a female gave up her personal property rights on marriage (see Coverture).
+Under traditional English common law, a woman gave up her personal property rights on marriage (see Coverture).
 Upon separation from marriage, the husband retained the right to the wife's property, but, in exchange, had an ongoing responsibility to support the wife after dissolution of the marriage.
-English law was amended by legislation including the Married Women's Property Act 1870 and Married Women's Property Act 1882 which reformed females' property rights relating to marriage, by, for example, permitting divorced females to regain the property they owned before marriage.
+English law was amended by legislation including the Married Women's Property Act 1870 and Married Women's Property Act 1882 which reformed women's property rights relating to marriage, by, for example, permitting divorced women to regain the property they owned before marriage.

+India

+Alimony in India is governed by personal laws based on religion:

+Hindus: the Hindu Marriage Act, 1955.

+Muslims: the Dissolution of Muslim Marriages Act, 1939, the Muslim Personal Law (Shariat) Application Act, 1937, Muslim Women (Protection of Rights on Divorce) Act, 1986 and Muslim Women (Protection of Rights on Marriage) Act, 2019.